Thinking about a Summer Job at Camp Kamaji?

 Who are the owners and directors of Kamaji?

 Kat and Jason Nelson have been the owners and directors of Kamaji since the fall of 2013.
-Before that, Kat was a camper, then counselor, then summertime administrator and then the Associate Director for over 10 years.
+Before that, Kat was a camper, then counselor, then on the summertime Leadership Team and then the Associate Director for over 10 years.

-While Kat’s focus at camp revolves mostly around the campers, staff, the infirmary and the activity program; Jason’s area of expertise lies with camp operations, the Wilderness Trip Program, the camp kitchen and bookkeeping.
+While Kat’s focus at camp revolves mostly around the campers, staff, the Health Center and the activity program; Jason’s area of expertise lies with camp operations, the Wilderness Trip Program, the camp kitchen and bookkeeping.

-This is quite literally our “mom and pop” business (in addition to being summertime parents to our campers, we are parents to our son, Caleb), we commit our heart-and-souls to providing a safe and fun summertime experience for both our campers and staff.
+This is quite literally our “mom and pop” business (in addition to being summertime parents to our campers, we are parents to our sons, Caleb & Ethan and our daughter, Felicity), we commit our heart-and-souls to providing a safe and fun summertime experience for both our campers and staff.

 What is Camp Kamaji’s philosophy?

-We are proud to be the current stewards of a camp that is rich in heritage and steeped in traditional, “old-fashioned” values.
+We are proud to be the current stewards of a camp that is rich in tradition and steeped in “back to basics” values.

 We are committed more than ever to Kamaji’s founding principles:

-to be a place where kids can absolutely, completely be kids; where childhood is embraced, nurtured, respected and valued; where our campers can grow and develop, learn new things, do things they can’t do at home, and cultivate friendships unlike any they’ve ever had – friendships that last a lifetime.
+to be a place where kids can absolutely, completely be kids; where childhood is embraced, nurtured, respected and valued; where our campers can grow and develop, learn new things, do things they can’t do at home, and cultivate friendships unlike any they’ve ever had – friendships that last a lifetime within a safe, brave space.

 What are Kamaji’s campers like?